fernanucm/PLBASIC/README.md

 To set that breakpoint, first the down arrow has been pressed before setting on the breakpoint with the key `b` (then, the arrow up has been pressed to list all the program).
 Note that both variables and instructions are case-insensitive.
-The system can be configured to list programs in downcase letters (see next section Configuration).
+The system can be configured to list programs in either upcase or downcase letters (see next section Configuration).

 #### Configuration